HIPAA Breach Notification Deadline Calculator

 Know your breach notification deadlines to the day.

 Enter the date the breach was discovered and how many people are affected.
-The calculator gives you the exact deadline to notify individuals, the HHS Secretary, and, when it applies, the media, with the rule behind each date and a live countdown.
+The calculator shows federal outer-limit dates for individual and HHS notice and flags when you need a separate State-or-jurisdiction count for media notice.
+It also shows the rule behind each date and a live countdown.
 Free, private, and no account required.

 60day federal outer limit